jdb-sh/public/ksonnet/calico/README.md

 $ ks env add default
 ```

-Install the coredns library which will fetch its dependencies:
+Install the calico library which will fetch its dependencies:

 MacOS
 ```